InsideLoop/InsideLoop/README.md

  loop will be limited.
-Unfortunately, there is no easy solution for this problem with `std::vector` (unless you really want to deal with custom allocators) and this is one of the many reason `std::vector` is not used in high performance computing programs.
+Unfortunately, there is no easy solution for this problem with `std::vector` (unless you really want to deal with custom allocators) and this is one of the many reason `std::vector` is not often used in high performance computing programs.

 Concerning **vectorization**, unfortunately, pointer aliasing makes vectorization impossible for the compiler in many situations.
 It has to